Nerdmind/PainlessLE/readme.md

 # PainlessLE: Let's Encrypt Certificate Issuing
 Painless issuing a single [X.509 certificate](https://tools.ietf.org/html/rfc5280) for a bunch of hostnames from the **Let's Encrypt** Certification Authority (CA) without having an HTTP server installed (or for those people who do not want to touch their HTTP web directories and place a specific file to accomplish the ACME challenge).
-PainlessLE assumes that there is already a manually created RSA private key which is used for the Certificate-Signing-Request (CSR) by OpenSSL.
-The location for the RSA private key is defined within the `"CONFIDENTIAL"` variable and the path should exist with the correct UNIX file permissions.
+PainlessLE assumes that there is already a manually created private key which is used for the Certificate-Signing-Request (CSR) by OpenSSL.
+The location for the private key is defined within the `"CONFIDENTIAL"` variable and the path should exist with the correct UNIX file permissions.

 ## Requirements
 The [Certbot client](https://certbot.eff.org/) must be installed on your machine because PainlessLE uses this piece of software to communicate over the [ACME protocol](https://tools.ietf.org/html/draft-ietf-acme-acme-01) with the ACME endpoint of Let's Encrypt and runs the ACME challenge.
 There are no known further requirements for using PainlessLE on Debian GNU/Linux at this time.